Sally Schwer Canning, Ph.D.

 A community/clinical child psychologist, Dr. Canning is committed to learning from and serving urban low-income children and families of color, linking the resources of faith-based community and campus organizations for the benefit of under-resourced communities, and training psychologists for competent practice with underserved populations.
 Dr. Canning's work in the community supports the healthcare and educational objectives of faith-based community organizations serving poor urban neighborhoods.

 Her current projects include a program of research on pregnancy and postpartum mood disorders in low-income Latino and African American populations and an integrative examination of the idea of "self-care" for helping professionals.
-Articles published by Dr. Canning may be found in the Journal of Prevention and Intervention in the Community, The Community Psychologist, Early Childhood Research Quarterly, Health and Development, Professional Psychology: Research & Practice, Journal of Psychology and Theology, and the Journal of Psychology and Christianity.
+Articles published by Dr. Canning may be found in the Journal of Prevention and Intervention in the Community, The Community Psychologist, Early Childhood Research Quarterly, Health and Development, Professional Psychology: Research and Practice, Journal of Psychology and Theology, and the Journal of Psychology and Christianity.
 Dr. Canning, her husband, and her daughter are grateful to belong to a church on the West side of Chicago that is committed to faith-based community development and racial reconciliation.

 University of Pennsylvania